 Image Source: Dividend Stocks Rock

 The first method is the quickest to use and you will read about it everywhere as it stands with a single number.
 Sometimes called an Earnings Multiple Approach, it can be used whether or not the company pays a dividend.
-The investor estimates future earnings over a period of time, such as ten years, and then places a hypothetical earnings multiple on the final estimated EPS value.
-Then, cumulative dividends are taken into account, and the difference between the current stock price, and the total hypothetical value at the end of the time period, are compared in order to calculate the expected rate of return.
+The investor estimates future earnings over a period of time, such as ten years, and then places hypothetical earnings multiple on the final estimated EPS value.
+Then, cumulative dividends are taken into account, and the difference between the current stock price, and the total hypothetical value at the end of the period, are compared to calculate the expected rate of return.

 I think it’s a great starting point but you can’t use this value alone.
 I prefer looking at the company’s 10 year P/E ratio evolution.
 This gives me a better idea of how the market values the business.
 After all, it doesn’t really matter how I value it if the whole market is against me.
 You want to make sure you can sell the stock at a higher price at one point.